nazmulpcc/php-webview/README.md

 # Supported Platforms

-In theory, this extension should work on windows, mac & linux but only tested on windows & mac so far.
+In theory, this extension should work on windows, mac & linux but only tested on linux & mac so far.

 # Before you start
 You'll need basic tools for C compilation.
 On mac, the gnu compiler is recommended.
 On windows, you can use the Visual Studio compiler.